imazeenabulele/Active_Directory_Deployment/README.md

 <br /> <br />

 <p>
 Log into the domain controller (DC-1) via remote desktop conncection and verify that client-1 shows up in Active Directory Users and Computers (ADUC).
-Navigate to the ADCU as before, expand mydomain.com drop down > click on "computers" and we can see client-1 present
+Navigate to the ADCU as before, expand mydomain.com drop down > click on "Computers" and we can see client-1 present
 </p>

 <p>